edespino/cloudberry-site/docs/data-loading/index.md

 ## Loading methods and scenarios

-Cloudberry Database offers multiple data loading solutions, and you can select different data loading methods according to different data sources.
+Apache Cloudberry offers multiple data loading solutions, and you can select different data loading methods according to different data sources.

 | Loading method              | Data source                                                 | Data format                                                  | Parallel or not |
 | -------------------------- | ----------------------------------------------------------- | ------------------------------------------------------------ | -------- |